danayang/danayang.github.io/_pages/research.md

 <i>[arXiv](https://arxiv.org/abs/1907.08646) preprint arXiv:1909.08646</i>, 2019.
 <details>
   <summary>Abstract</summary>
+  Quantile regression is a tool for learning conditional distributions.
+In this paper we study quantile regression in the setting where a protected attribute is unavailable when fitting the model.
+This can lead to "unfair" quantile estimators for which the effective quantiles are very different for the subpopulations defined by the protected attribute.
+We propose a procedure for adjusting the estimator on a heldout sample where the protected attribute is available.
+The main result of the paper is an empirical process analysis showing that the adjustment leads to a fair estimator for which the target quantiles are brought into balance, in a statistical sense that we call $\sqrt{n}$-fairness.
+We illustrate the ideas and adjustment procedure on a dataset of $200{,}000$ live births, where the objective is to characterize the dependence of the birth weights of the babies on demographic attributes of the birth mother; the protected attribute is the mother's race.
 </details>
 <br>
 <b> The cost-free nature of optimally tuning Tikhonov regularizers and other ordered smoothers</b> <br>